-So far, the only shipping ThunderBolt drive cases are rather high-end products in the $250-$600 price range supporting dual or quad drive mechanisms in various RAID or JBOD configurability depending on the manufacturer.
-The 2 x 2.5" drive Akitio Duo enclosure is the most affordable Thunderbolt case so far, and with solid-state drive prices collapsing, might offer a reasonable and very fast 512GB or 256GB (128GB or 250GB x 2) striped RAID 0 ThunderBolt solution.
+External Thunderbolt SSD Drive EnclosuresMost of the currently shipping Thunderbolt drive cases are rather high-end products in the $250-$500 price range supporting dual or quad drive mechanisms in various RAID or JBOD configurability depending on the manufacturer.
+The 2 x 2.5" drive Akitio Duo Thunderbolt drive enclosure is the most affordable Thunderbolt RAID case so far.
+With solid-state SATA drive prices collapsing, it offers a reasonable and very fast striped RAID 0 Thunderbolt SSD array solution.

 |Akitio Thunder Duo Case

 For Two SSD - HDD Drives

 You'll really need to examine the technical specifications of each of the available Thunderbolt SSD dock peripherals and drive cases closely at the manufacturer's websites.
 Multi-drive solutions may offer hardware based RAID with switch selectable independent or paired drive modes, other's may require a software RAID utility to configure the solid-state drives to a striped or mirrored configuration.

 Know what you're getting into before commiting to a big investment in either the Thunderbolt drive case or when purchasing multiple SSD's.
 Matched pairs of sets of identical capacity drives are optimal.

 Thunderbolt SSD Dock AdaptersJust slide a bare 2.5" laptop SATA SDD or HDD onto Delock's TBolt adapter, Seagate's Backup+ drive sled, Gtech's ruggedized case -- or plop a 2.5" laptop or 3.5" full size drive into Rockstor's dual-slot Thunderbolt dock for a quick Thunderbolt data backup solution.